MelvisNgemeNdie/Sales-And-Pricing-Trend-Analysis-With-SQL/README.md

 ## Sales & Pricing Trend Analysis with SQL
 ### Project Overview
 This project explores sales and pricing trends over time using cumulative and moving calculations.

+---

-### Objective
+### The Problem
 The goal of the project is to uncovers long-term growth patterns, price trends, and actionable insights for business strategy.
 By leveraging on SQL window functions and time-series aggregation, two key analyses are performed:
 ##### Running Sales Total (Cumulative Sales Over Time)
 - Tracks the growth of sales year by year.